yetanotherco/zkRust/README.md

 ### Flags

-- `--submit_to_aligned`: Sends the proof to be verified on Aligned after proof generation.
+- `--submit-to-aligned`: Sends the proof to be verified on Aligned after proof generation.
 Requires an rpc url and keystore for a funded wallet specified via the `--rpc-url` and `--key_store` flags.

-- `--keystore_path`: Path to the keystore of the users wallet.
+- `--keystore-path`: Path to the keystore of the users wallet.
 Defaults to `~/keystore`.

 - `--rpc-url`: Specifies the rpc-url used for the user eth rpc-url.
 Defaults to `https://ethereum-holesky-rpc.publicnode.com`.